 The Mentees block is a front page block that provides mentors with quick access to their mentee(s) profile page(s).
-A mentor might be a parent for example who has access to their child's information through the link in the block.
+Mentees include all the users you have a direct assignment to, meaning that managers will see their direct reports.

 The message block displays a list of new messages that have been received by the logged in user, with a link to their Messages window.

 Provides a link to all courses a user is enrolled in.

 The navigation block appears on every page of the site.
 It contains an expanding tree menu which includes Dashboard, Site Pages, and Courses.
 What appears in the navigation block depends on the role of the user, where they are in the site, and any settings that have been applied globally.

 The Network Servers block allows users to roam to other Totara, Moodle, or Mahara servers.
 Works in conjunction with the Can roam to remote application via MNet permission which allows a user to roam to another site which is connected via MNet.
 The MNet feature allows an administrator to establish a link with another MNet enabled site, and to share some resources with the users of that other site.